 On the UW-Madison campus, Bradfield has held administrative posts as director of the Molecular and Environmental Toxicology Center beginning in 2006, and as director of the Office of Graduate Support for the UW School of Medicine and Public Health since 2013.

 As the first permanent Director of WID from 2011-2015, David Krakauer is an evolutionary theorist, a self-proclaimed sci-fi junkie and champion of collaboration and ideas.
 His vision for WID paralleled an experimental “greenhouse” that nourished hybrid approaches to science, new disciplines and unexpected partnerships.

-Also a professor of genetics at UW–Madison, Krakauer co-directs the Center for Complexity and Collective Computation (C4) at the Institute and serves as an external professor at the Santa Fe Institute.
+Also a professor of genetics at UW–Madison, Krakauer co-directed the Center for Complexity and Collective Computation (C4) at the Institute and served as an external professor at the Santa Fe Institute.
 A graduate of the University of London and Oxford University, he became a Wellcome Research Fellow in mathematical biology and lecturer at Pembroke College.
 Krakauer served as a visiting professor at Princeton University and later became faculty chair at the Santa Fe Insitute in 2009.
 He’s served as a visiting fellow at the Genomics Frontiers Institute at the University of Pennsylvania and a Sage Fellow at the Sage Center for the Study of the Mind at the University of California, Santa Barbara.